d-kfmnn/amulet2/README.md

          -p3          condensed proof(one single linear combination)

 --------------------------------------------------
+10.09.2021 AMulet 2.1:
+  - Reducing memory usage by changing data structure of polynomials

 17.02.2021 AMulet 2.1:
   - Instead of PAC and NSS we now support LPAC on different abstraction levels See https://github.com/d-kfmnn/pacheck2 for a corresponding proof checker.